The Corporate Tax Planning Law Review: United Kingdom

 iv Intra-group transactions

-Usually, transfer pricing adjustments may only be made where they would increase UK taxable profits.
+Usually, transfer pricing adjustments may be made only where they would increase UK-taxable profits.
 However, where transfer pricing adjustments are made to a UK–UK transaction, the 'other side' of the transaction may make a compensating adjustment to reduce its taxable profits correspondingly.

 Diverted profits tax

-In 2015, the UK introduced the diverted profits tax (DPT), which aims to protect the UK tax base from artificial profit-shifting.
-It has two main targets: where there is a substantial UK operation but sales to UK customers are made by a non-UK affiliate in such a way that the UK operation is not a PE of that non-UK affiliate; and where the UK operation makes deductible payments (e.g., royalties for IP) to a non-UK affiliate and these are taxed at less than 80 per cent of the rate of UK corporation tax.
+In 2015, the UK introduced the diverted profits tax (DPT), which aims to protect the UK tax base from artificial profit shifting.
+It has two main targets: (1) where there is a substantial UK operation but sales to UK customers are made by a non-UK affiliate in such a way that the UK operation is not a PE of that non-UK affiliate; and (2) where the UK operation makes deductible payments (e.g., royalties for IP) to a non-UK affiliate and they are taxed at less than 80 per cent of the rate of UK corporation tax.
 As a deterrent, the DPT rate is 25 per cent, compared with the headline corporation tax rate of 19 per cent.
 The DPT rate will increase to 31 per cent from April 2023, reflecting the increase in the headline corporation tax rate.
 In practice, most DPT cases are resolved through transfer pricing adjustments, rather than through a DPT charge.

 v Third-party transactions

 Because of the SSE on the disposal of shares in trading companies, sellers of businesses typically prefer to sell shares in the target rather than selling assets.